Top 5 Mistakes To Avoid In Mayonnaise Formulation

 • For a correct mayonnaise emulsion, use high-speed shear mixing between 3,000 and 4,000 rpm, which will help the oil blend smoothly with the water.

-• Do proper oil droplets during production, approximately smaller than 5 microns.
+• Proper oil droplets are produced during production, approximately smaller than 5 microns.
 Smaller droplets are important for long-term mayonnaise recipe formulation stability and help prevent separation between oil and water.

 FSSAI Mayonnaise Guidelines